Teens and Social Media

 “Unrealistic expectations and comparisons can affect anyone who uses social media.
 This could be why we seem to be so unhappy, despite having more money, possession, and opportunities than ever before in history.
 We constantly see other people bragging about what they did, where they went on vacation or the new stuff they just bought, and we feel deprived of what “everyone else” has.”

 Again, nothing new with this behavior just a different way in which it’s relayed to others.
-Who doesn’t get annoyed with yet another seemingly perfect life served up in your Facebook news feed?
+Who doesn’t get annoyed with yet another seemingly perfect life served up in your Facebook newsfeed?
 The one thing I as well as many others have learned is that the more someone brags about something, the less likely true it is.
+However, no matter how aware we are of the falseness of these staged presentations of people’s lives, the pressure can sometimes get too much and we feel ourselves becoming quite depressed.
+In situations like these, let go of any negativity and focus on achieving your own goals in life, as that is all that’s important; not comparing yourself to others.

 “As a country, we’ve always had differences of opinion, but social media is contributing to a polarization to the point where compromise is not even considered an option.”